jorgegv/rage1/doc/tutorial/README.md

 process for FAMARGON, and explain how to work with the engine features while showing practical examples with the game.

-_WARNING: This document is still a work in progress, so you can expect to find broken links and sections still not written.
-This warning will be removed when the tutorial is finished._
+It is assumed that you have a working copy of the RAGE1 repository, you have configured the [Requirements](../REQUIREMENTS.md) and successfully built the Test Game that comes included with it.
+Refer to the main [README](../../README.md) for a quick installation guide.

-Table of Contents:
+Tutorial Table of Contents (WIP):

 - [Introduction to RAGE1](INTRO.md)
 - [Game story and goals](STORY.md)